Holben888/Project-Mocha/README.md

 ## Setting up the project

+__This assumes you already have Python and Virtualenv installed.
+Macs have a version of Python installed by default.__
+Install virtualenv using: ```pip install virtualenv```

 * Activate environment using: ```source django2env/bin/activate```
     * Once activated, you may now safely add libraries to the project without changing any files on your machine
     * We do this since different python projects may need different versions of libraries, like Django